google/go-jsonnet/README.md

 [Coverage Status Widget]: https://coveralls.io/repos/github/google/go-jsonnet/badge.svg?branch=master
 [Coverage Status]: https://coveralls.io/github/google/go-jsonnet?branch=master

 This an implementation of [Jsonnet](http://jsonnet.org/) in pure Go.
-It is feature complete but is not as heavily exercised as the [Jsonnet C++ implementation](https://github.com/google/jsonnet).
-Please try it out and give feedback.
+It is a feature complete, production-ready implementation.
+It is compatible with the original [Jsonnet C++ implementation](https://github.com/google/jsonnet).
+Bindings to C and Python are available (but not battle-tested yet).

-This code is known to work on Go 1.8 and above.
+This code is known to work on Go 1.11 and above.
 We recommend always using the newest stable release of Go.

 ## Installation instructions